Haggle Price: What Everyone Should Know Before They Start Haggling on Price 🔮

 Haggling on price works well enough when you are negotiating infrequent or straightforward transactions like a couch or garden furniture that have low stakes, or you don’t care about your ongoing relationship with the other party.

-There still is a taboo about haggling for goods in big brand retailer shops (like it’s rude or not the done thing), but this is much less than ten years ago.
+There still is a taboo about haggling for goods in big brand retailer shops (like it’s rude or not the right thing), but this is much less than ten years ago.
 Shoppers still display a passive-aggressive relationship with retail pricing.

 Rather than haggle, price-sensitive shoppers would still prefer to do their pre-shopper research to get low-price deals.
 Most shoppers will wait for excessively low promotional discounts to stockpile.